Net Neutrality

 PROSCONS

-Pro 1: Net neutrality preserves free speech on the Internet by prohibiting Internet service providers from blocking content.
+Pro 1: Net neutrality preserves free speech on the Internet by prohibiting Internet service providers (ISPs) from blocking content.
 Read More.Con 1: Net neutrality regulations are unnecessary because the Internet developed amazingly well in their absence.
 Read More.

 Pro 2: Net neutrality protects consumers by preventing ISPs from speeding, slowing, or charging higher fees for select online content.
 Read More.Con 2: Net neutrality created burdensome and overreaching regulations to govern the Internet.
 Read More.